 Skip to main content

 Microsoft Outlook is a widely used email platform for personal and business communication.
-Connecting it to Duvo lets your assignments read, send, and manage emails across both personal Microsoft accounts and work accounts through Microsoft 365, including shared and delegated mailboxes.
+Connecting it to Duvo lets your agents read, send, and manage emails across both personal Microsoft accounts and work accounts through Microsoft 365, including shared and delegated mailboxes.

 Setup